 Prompt, Expert Treatment for Stroke Patients

-Stroke is the fifth leading cause of death and the leading cause of adult disability in the United States, according to the American Stroke Association.
+Stroke is the fifth leading cause of death and the leading cause of adult disability in the United States, according to the American Heart Association®/American Stroke Association®.
+About 795,000 people in the United States have a stroke each year.
 High blood pressure is the most important risk factor for stroke.

 A stroke, sometimes referred to as a cerebral vascular accident or a “brain attack,” is an interruption in the flow of blood to brain cells.
 Brain cells die when deprived of oxygen from blood.
 A stroke occurs when a blockage of an artery prevents blood from reaching cells in the brain, or when an artery ruptures inside or outside the brain, causing hemorrhage.
 According to experts, a stroke should be treated with the same urgency as a heart attack.
 Every second is critical to patient care, survival and subsequent quality of life.

 At the Stroke and Cerebrovascular Center at Manatee Memorial Hospital, stroke patients receive specially designed services and treatments which focus on prevention and intervention, as well as rehabilitation and education.

 This quick assessment can help you discover important information about your cardiovascular health and risks factors – those health characteristics that increase your chance of cardiovascular disease.Start Your Heart Health Risk Assessment Now

 Get More Information

 For more information about the Stroke and Cerebrovascular Center, call our Comprehensive Stroke Program Coordinator, Christine Gonzalez RN, CNRN, at 941-812-9566.

 Remember: If you or a loved one experience any signs of a stroke, call 9-1-1 immediately!